All Episodes

 Mark Stein is in tomorrow and a bunch of folks next week.

-I am not one of them, so this is our last uh time together, and just want to thank you and uh and your kindness to me when I fill in.
+I just want to thank you and your kindness to me when I fill in.

 Any talk show host will tell you, you know, agree or disagree, just listen to the show.

-So uh much appreciated.
+So much appreciated.

-Let's get back to your calls and see what people have been uh attaching themselves to topically while the top of the hour came and went.
+Let's get back to your calls and see what people have been attaching themselves to topically while the top of the hour came and went.

 We are in Riverside, California.